Thanksgiving Turkey Recipes Worthy of Center Stage

 Smear a turkey breast with butter and fresh herbs, possibly give it a quick sear, and then set your Instant Pot for about 30 minutes.
 Seriously.
 That’s all the cooking time these recipes need!
 Add 10-15 minutes for venting the Instant Pot, and an optional quick pass under the broiler to crisp the skin, and you’re done.

 Maybe you’re looking for an ultra-easy recipe.
-This first Instant Pot recipe, a Yummly original for just the breast, delivers an herbed turkey in 50 minutes, start to finish.
+This first Instant Pot recipe, a Yummly original for just the breast, delivers an herbed turkey in 50 minutes, start to finish, including prep time.